MariaMendezReal/MariaMendezReal.github.io/index.md

 Maria has been working in Hardware Security since 2014.
 Her reasearch interests include side-channel attacks, fault and remote attacks, embedded systems, and machine learning implementation security.<br/>
 Maria is **scientific leader and coordinator of [CoPhyTEE](https://MariaMendezReal.github.io/CoPhyTEE.html) ANR JCJC Project**.<br/>

-From 2018 to 2024, she has been Associate Professor (*Maitre de Conférences*) at Polytech Nantes Université, France.
+From 2018 to 2024, she has been Associate Professor (*Maitre de Conférences*) at Polytech Nantes Université, within IETR research laboratory, France.
 Before, she was an Assistant Professor (*ATER*) from 2017 to 2018.<br/>
 She received her PhD, european label, in Electronic Engineering - Hardware Security from UBS, within Lab-STICC CNRS UMR 6285 lab in France.
 Her PhD work was on the frame of the French ANR TSUNAMY project (2013-2017) and deal with secure-enable mechanisms for the physical isolation of sensitive applications on many-core architectures.<br/>
 In 2015 Maria was invited researcher at the Ruhr-University of Bochum (RUB), Germany.
 She worked on virtual prototyping tools for evaluating multi core architectures security.<br/>